Lucius Desha Bunton III: Federal judicial service

-On October 11, 1979, Bunton was nominated by President Jimmy Carter to a seat on the United States District Court for the Western District of Texas vacated by Judge John H. Wood Jr. Bunton was confirmed by the United States Senate on November 26, 1979, and received his commission on November 27, 1979.
+On October 11, 1979, Bunton was nominated by President Jimmy Carter to a seat on the United States District Court for the Western District of Texas, following the assassination of Judge John H. Wood Jr. Bunton was confirmed by the United States Senate on November 26, 1979, and received his commission on November 27, 1979.
 He served as Chief Judge from 1987 to 1992, assuming senior status on December 1, 1992.

-Judge Lucius Bunton is known for his landmark ruling against the FBI in Perez v FBI.
-The case centered around the FBI's discriminatory practices toward Agent 'Mat' Perez (the first Hispanic Special Agent in Charge (SAC) for the FBI) and 310 other FBI agents.
-Perez's suit claimed that he was discriminated against because of his religion (roman catholic) and his race (Hispanic).
-This landmark ruling by Judge Bunton confirmed the FBI had violated Title VII of the Civil Rights Act, but rejected the probative value of the religious discrimination examples.
-Judge Bunton's ruling directly affected the FBI under then Director William Sessions' leadership and opened the door for additional lawsuits against Federal Agencies.
+Bunton is known for his landmark ruling against the Federal Bureau of Investigation in Perez v FBI.
+The case centered around the FBI's discriminatory practices toward Agent 'Mat' Perez (the first Hispanic special agent in charge for the FBI) and 310 other FBI agents.
+Perez's suit claimed that he was discriminated against because of his Roman Catholic beliefs and his race.
+This landmark ruling by Bunton confirmed the FBI had violated Title VII of the Civil Rights Act, but rejected the probative value of the religious discrimination examples.
+Bunton's ruling directly affected the FBI under then-Director William Sessions' leadership and opened the door for additional lawsuits against federal agencies.
 The FBI was litigated against or talked with other groups of agents to avoid litigation.

 Bunton is credited with spurring the Texas Legislature's creation of the Edwards Aquifer Authority to oversee the management of the aquifer.
-His judgement in the case protected endangered species as well as the livelihoods of the Texans that rely on the water in their day-to-day lives.
+His judgement in the case is credited with protecting endangered species as well as the livelihoods of the Texans that rely on the water in their day-to-day lives.

 Bunton took inactive senior status in May 2000 for health reasons due to a diagnosis of bladder cancer.
 He died of a heart attack on January 17, 2001, in Austin.